 We are now a full 501c3 charitable organization, and are able to raise funds properly as tax-exempt, charitable contributions (button at top of page.)
 Please check out our social media links at the bottom of the page!

-OCC has expressed desire that the property should continue its historical purpose, to serve the public the way it always has, but they indicated their plans to develop the entire nature reserve.
+Forest, historical buildings, and open land given for the public benefit.
+At very high risk of being sold off to developers for private benefit.
+OCC has expressed desire that the property should continue its historical purpose, to serve the public the way it always has, but they indicated their plans to develop the entire nature reserve early-on.
+They have only stated the nature will be respected *if* they can find a developer willing to do so.

 We propose: